Viatcheslav Kantor: Early life and education

-Kantor was born and spent his early years in Moscow, and obtained a degree from the Moscow Aviation Institute (MAI) in 1976 and did research for MAI and NPO Spektr.
+Kantor was born in 1953 and spent his early years in Moscow.
+He obtained a degree from the Moscow Aviation Institute (MAI) in 1976 and did research for MAI and NPO Spektr.
 In 1981, he completed his PhD in Spacecraft Automatic Control Systems.
-He worked as a scientist and headed one of MAI research laboratories.
+He worked as a scientist and headed one of MAI's research laboratories.

 Career

 In 1989–1993, Kantor was Director General of Intelmas, a telecoms company.
 In 1996–2000 he was an economic adviser to the Chairman of the Federation Council of the Russian Federal Assembly.

-Kantor directly or through trusted persons controls the Acron Group, one of the leading mineral fertilizer producers and distributors in the world.

-In 2021, Forbes estimated Kantor's net worth at US$7.6 billion.
+Kantor gained his wealth through leading the Acron Group, one of the largest mineral fertilizer producers and distributors in the world.
+As of 2022, he was the company's largest shareholder.
+He also owns shares in Grupa Azoty, a major Polish chemical industry company.
+In 2025, Forbes estimated Kantor's net worth at US$9.5 billion.

 Kantor has close ties to the Vladimir Putin regime in Russia.
-In 2014 he allocated at least two million dollars in aid to the voluntary Jewish battalion Matilan, formed to fight the separatists of Donbas backed by the Putin regime.

 Kantor was sanctioned by association by the British government in March 2022 in the wake of the Russian invasion of Ukraine.
-Consequently University College School has decided to review the name of its sports pavilion which is named after Kantor.
+Consequently University College School decided to review the name of its sports pavilion, which was named after Kantor.

 On 8 April 2022 the European Union imposed sanctions against Viatcheslav Kantor, although on 14 March 2025, the Council of the European Union has deleted Kantor from the sanctions list.

 After that, Switzerland has also announced the de-listing of Kantor from its sanctions list since March 18, 2025.